steventkrawczyk/reviewers-like-you/README.md

 4. `pip install -r requirements.txt`

 Now you have a virtual environment for running our python code.
 You will need to activate it by running `source reviewers-like-you-venv/bin/activate` whenever you want to develop in this repo.

+#### Docker

+Make sure you have docker installed and setup.
+You will need to build our base image before you can launch the backend containers.
+Run `docker build --no-cache --tag reviewers-like-you .`.
+This process will take a while, because we have to build and install some large dependencies.
+Fortunately, you should only have to do this once, unless our python dependencies or other base image requirements change.

+#### React

+You'll need `npm` and/or `yarn` to work with the react app.
+You can learn more in `app/frontend/README.md`.
+Our app was setup using [this tool](https://github.com/facebook/create-react-app).

 ### Unit tests